SimulPiscator/AirSane/README.https.md

 # Configuring AirSane for secure communication
-By itself, AirSane does not support secure data transmission over https.
+By itself, AirSane does not support secure data transmission over HTTPS.
 Still, secure connections are possible by using the nginx webserver as a proxy.
 Also, user authentication may be configured via nginx.
 To set up secure traffic, follow these steps:
 ## Install nginx
 ```sudo apt install nginx```